You might not know this, but dog allergies are one of the top reasons dogs are euthanized …

 # 7 Aloe Leaf

-Keep an aloe plant in the house and you can use it for all sorts of dog allergies and skin issues.
-From your own sunburns to your dog’s itchy skin.
+Keep an aloe plant in the house and you can use it for all sorts of skin issues … from your own sunburns to your dog’s itchy skin.

 Or you can buy fresh aloe leaves at the grocery store – they’ll keep for three days in the refrigerator.
 Fresh aloe gel contains enzymes that help heal itchy skin and decrease inflammation.
 These enzymes are only in the fresh plant and not in the bottled gel.